 The majority of the sales of the Company happens without credit.
-The Company does not have significant trade recievables.
+The Company does not have significant trade receivables.
 An impairment analysis is performed at each reporting date on an individual basis for major clients.
 The maximum exposure to credit risk at the reporting date is the carrying value of each class of financial assets.
 The Company does not hold collateral as security.
 The Company evaluates the concentration of risk with respect to trade receivables as low on the basis of past default rates of its customers.

 Based on the historical data, loss on collection of trade receivables is not material.

-Reconciliation of impairment allowance on trade receivables:
+Reconciliation of Impairment allowance on trade receivables : Amount

-I

-Impairment allowance as on April 01, 2018 -
+As at April 01, 2019 -

+Additions during the year 18.53

+As at March 31, 2020 18.53

 Additions during the year

-Impairment allowance as on March 31, 2019 -

-Additions during the year 18.53

-Impairment allowance as on March 31, 2020 18.53
+As at March 31, 2021 18.53